inspr/core-legacy/doc/yamls.md

 ### list definitions
 Channel_Type:
+ - apiVersion: specify what version of the api to use, for example `"v1"`
+ - kind: specifies what kind of structure the file is, in this case it would be `"dapp"`
  - meta:
     - name: channel_type_name
     - reference: url reference to the channel_type definition in the inspr repository, there are already well defined channel_types that can be used instead of defining your own.